rofor/lidar2block/README.md

 This was created in order to process UK Environment Agency LIDAR data, which is available here http://environment.data.gov.uk/ds/survey/

-The script converts 1m resolution ASCII grid terrain data with 2000 columns and 2000 rows into a list of XYZ co-ordinates.
+The script uses gdal_translate to convert 1m resolution ASCII grid terrain data with 2000 columns and 2000 rows into a list of XYZ co-ordinates.

 It also generates a sea level point cloud as a base and appropriately shaped north, east, south, and west point clouds as sides.